alien4rmspace/pokemon-card-classifier-cuda/README.md

 # GPU-Accelerated Pokémon Card Classifier

-A deep learning image classification project built with PyTorch accelerated with CUDA to identify Pokémon from Pokémon card images.
+A deep learning image classification project built with PyTorch and accelerated with CUDA to identify Pokémon from Pokémon card images.
 The project includes asynchronous dataset collection with TCGdex and aiohttp, dataset preprocessing and splitting, ResNet-18 training, and profiling with NVIDIA Nsight Systems.

 ## Features